Shubham10320/HAAN/README.md

 # HAAN Ecommerce App

 Welcome to the HAAN Ecommerce App repository!
 This app is dedicated to providing high-quality hand sanitizers for our users.
-It was developed as a part of Masai School's Construct Week project in August, led by Mhd Zaid and his team members - Shubham Dubey and Lokesh Kumar.
+It was developed as a part of Masai School's Construct Week project in August, led by Mohd Zaid and his team members - Shubham Dubey and Lokesh Kumar.

 ## Overview